mmzeynalli/mmzeynalli/README.md

-### 💬 Who am I?
+💬 Who am I?
-I am Miradil Zeynalli, the graduate of ADA University, one of the leading universities of Baku, Azerbaijan.
-Used to work as embedded software engineer in Sumaks Technologies, but currently working as Lead Django Developer at Starex.
+I am Miradil Zeynalli, a graduate of ADA University, one of the leading universities in Baku, Azerbaijan.
+Used to work as an embedded software engineer in Sumaks Technologies, but currently working as Lead Django Developer at Starex.

-### 🔭 What else do I do?
+🔭 What else do I do?
 Besides embedded engineering, I am also interested in Data Science and Machine Learning.
-In my last year of bachelors, I did my Senior Design Project in "Statistical Analysis and Visualization of BP DTS data", where we worked with data of oil wells of British Petroleum.
-Furthermore, I developed timetable program which uses AI for assigning time slots to courses.
+In the last year of bachelor's, I did my Senior Design Project in "Statistical Analysis and Visualization of BP DTS data", where we worked with data from oil wells of British Petroleum.
+Furthermore, I developed a timetable program that uses AI for assigning time slots to courses.

-### 🤔 How do I use my time?
+🤔 How do I use my time?
-During my leisure time, I prefer to read (I love Dan Brown’ books), watch movies and sometimes read articles about quantum computing.
-As former professional chess player (and the world champion), I actively play chess on online platforms.
+During my leisure time, I prefer to read (I love Dan Brown’s books), watch movies, and sometimes read articles about quantum computing.
+As a former professional chess player (and the world champion), I actively play chess on online platforms.
 Feel free to challenge me!
 In fact, right here, right now!
 See below :)

-### ⚡ Fun facts
+⚡ Fun facts
 - Favorite movie: The Dark Knight
 - Favorite actor: Morgan Freeman
 - Favorite author: Dan Brown